Crazz-Zaac/yugantar/ProjectJournal.md

 - Solved the issues with field name inconsistency.
 In the DB I had the column `Full_name` while in the user schemas I had `First_name` which was problematic.
 - Another issue was, I had defined the `backend` to depend on `db` while I in `.env` file I was setting `POSTGRES_SERVER` to `localhost` due to which the connection was being refused.
+- Now with `localhost` changed to `db`, I was unable to locally make migrations because the db was now in the docker container.
+That's why a `is_running_in_docker()` method is now added to the `core/config.py` that would dynamically set the `host`.
+And this solved the issue.
+- The `email` field is now set to pydantic's `EmailStr` type which previously I had set to `str`
+- Docker containers now take credentials directly from the `../backend/.env` file